Skill Demand Index

 Which roles need Leadership most:

-Marketing positions drive 37% of demand.
-Other and Data Science / ML also frequently list Leadership as a requirement.
+Other positions drive 36% of demand.
+Marketing and Software Engineering also frequently list Leadership as a requirement.
+Skills commonly paired with Leadership include Communication Skills and Project Management.

 Depth Level Distribution